☀︎

 We hope to expand the pioneering work above on freedom to other realms, specifically the following:

-🛠 Right to Repair
+🛠 The Right to Repair

-“The companies that make our stuff have gone too far, and their actions are mobilizing more people to fight back.”
+“The companies that make our stuff have gone too far, and their actions are mobilizing more people to fight back.” —Nathan Proctor

 Wasn’t that always the case?
 For the most part, but companies have increasingly moved to lock up their hardware products to prevent “unauthorized” modification, in order to minimize costs and wring every last cent of profit they can from the customer.
 These unfairly gained, inflated repair costs continue to boost bottom lines.